Yokai Society

 Let’s have a consultation and plan out your next tattoo.

-Just mins from Fort Hood, we’re in a perfect location for food, alterations, barber and beauty shops.
-While at our studio stop next door to Naruto Ramen for some authentic Japanese ramen.
-Right around the corner is Joe’s Pizza and Pasta, Subway and Taco Bell.
+Just mins from Fort Hood, we’re in a perfect location for food, bars, barber and beauty shops.
+While at our studio stop by Let’s Eat Texas for some delicious brunch.
+Right across the street is Southern Roots Brewery which is a great scene for grabbing a bite and a beer.
+We also did their “Cowboy Mural”, check it out!

 •Address: